-Some facilities and benefits that the graphical simulation provides for the design of a robotic cell are observed in this work.
+Some facilities and benefits that the graphical simulation incorporates the design of a robotic cell are observed in this work.
 Several techniques of access and communication between robots and external systems can be simulated satisfactorily without the need of using real components, reducing costs and increasing safety.
 Furthermore, research in the area of modeling and simulation is necessary, especially in developing new techniques for modeling.

-The modeling procedure proposed in this work using Petri nets provides a better comprehension and detailing of the tasks of each component of the system, characterizing the elements and their relationships.
-Moreover, the centralization of decision-making and robot coordination by an external element makes the system more flexible and intelligent.
-This structure leaves the definition of the robot trajectory to the supervisory system, creating a range of possibilities for real time definition of the robot activities, unlike the traditional off-line programming, which fixes and restricts the activities.
+The modeling procedure proposed in this work using Petri net makes it possible to better comprehension and detailing of the tasks of each component of the system, characterizing the elements and their relationships.
+Moreover, the centralization of decision-making powers in an external element makes the system more flexible and intelligent, leaving the robots just waiting for procedures and running them, creating a range of possibilities for activities, unlike the traditional off-line programming, which restricts to activities fixed and not very flexible.